 - Issues addressing nuanced requests or issues that humans may be better able to solve (such as special orders, allergies, or modifications)

 - High up-front costs

 Decide Whether Automation Is Right for Your QSR

 There is no arguing that technology has a key role in the future of QSRs.
 As older workers retire and franchisees have difficulty attracting younger staff, 2022 may be the year to start planning for an automated future.
 As new automation trends emerge every day, QSR franchisees should keep their finger on the market's pulse to stay ahead.

 Of course, understanding how these new trends can level up your QSR operations is made easier with the help of a trusted financial partner.

 A commercial banker with deep franchise industry insight can make all the difference for a QSR considering new technology and/or automated machines for front-and back-of-house.
-Reach out to the team at Citywide Banks to learn more today.
+Reach out to the team at Citywide Banks, a division of HTLF Bank to learn more today.